 So begins Chapter 53 of the 6th century Rule of Benedict ; you probably knew that.

 Malmesbury Abbey began life as a Benedictine monastery in the 7th century.
 Things have changed a little since then, but hospitality to all remains an important and natural part of Abbey life and one of our three core values; the other two are stability and creativity.
-Our catering facilities, situated at the back of the Abbey itself, were opened in 2012, and Stella, Holly and a great team of volunteers would love to invite you to join us for refreshments or a light meal.
+Our catering facilities, situated at the back of the Abbey itself, were opened in 2012, and Stella, Kez and a great team of volunteers would love to invite you to join us for refreshments or a light meal.

 The Abbey Café is normally open from Monday to Saturday from 9.30am to 4pm, although occasionally it is necessary to close during services or special events.

 We seat 50 people comfortably including 4 sofas in the bookshop area in the north aisle, with additional seating available outside when the weather permits.
 There is plenty of space for buggies or wheelchairs.
-The Abbey Café is closed at weekends, but refreshments are served at our main Sunday services at 10.30am and 4pm.
+The Abbey Café is closed on Sunday, but refreshments are served at our main Sunday services at 10.30am and 4pm.

-You will love our homemade cakes, sandwiches, soups and our fresh Fairtade coffee and you will find our bacon rolls irresistible.
+You will love our cakes, sandwiches, soups and our fresh Fairtade coffee and you will find our bacon rolls irresistible.
 We have a 5 Star rating from the Food Standards Agency , we have been awarded Fairtrade Status from the Fairtrade Foundation and we have worked really hard to get our ‘Breast Feeding Friendly’ status from the NCT & the NHS.

 Our freshly ground coffee is provided by Kingdom Coffee.